 One way to increase the nitrogen content of your wood chips is by adding chicken manure.
 This provides additional nitrogen which, when combined with the carbon in the wood chips, helps speed up decomposition.
 Be sure to thoroughly mix the manure throughout the pile.

 Hot Composting Wood Chips

 Hot composting is a technique that speeds up the decomposition process by creating a high-temperature environment for microorganisms.
 Turn the pile regularly to maintain the heat and monitor the temperature, aiming for around 120-160°F (49-71°C).

 Keep The Moisture Content Up

 Moisture is important for the decomposition process, so ensure your wood chip compost is kept consistently damp.
 It should feel like a wrung-out sponge, moist but not sopping wet.
 Adjust the moisture level by adding water or dry material as needed.

 Adding human urine or urea can also speed up the wood chip composting process.
 The additional nitrogen from the urine or urea aids in breaking down the wood chips.
 Simply dilute the urine with water and evenly distribute it throughout the pile.

 Composting Wood Chips And Cow Manure (Or Other Manures)

-Aside from chicken manure, cow or other animal manures can also be added to wood chips to increase nitrogen content and speed up decomposition.
+Aside from chicken manure, cow or other animal manures can also be added to wood chips as compost accelerators to increase nitrogen content and speed up decomposition.
 Be sure to mix the manure into the wood chip pile thoroughly for the best results.